 Obsessive-Compulsive Disorder

 Somatic symptoms are a common presenting complaint for children with anxiety.
+Symptoms of anxiety disorders vary depending on the type.

 Physical symptoms: